-0 object This dimension is used to describe the service or commodity obtained as the result of a specific expenditure.
-1 local source This dimension is used to describe the specific type of revenue from a local funding source.
-2 intermediate source .
-This dimension is used to describe the specific type of revenue from an intermediate funding source.
-3 state source This dimension is used to describe the specific type of revenue from a state funding source.
-4 federal source This dimension is used to describe the specific type of revenue from a federal funding source.
-5 other source This dimension is used to describe the specific type of revenue from other funding sources.
-6 balance sheet equity This dimension is used to identify equity accounts such as fund balance and retained earnings .
-7 balance sheet liability This dimension is used to identify current liabilities and long-term liabilities.
-8asset balance sheet asset This dimension is used to identify current assets and capital assets.
+First DigitAccount Type Dimension Purpose 0objectexpenditure object Describes the service or commodity obtained as the result of a specific expenditure.
+1local source Describes the specific type of revenue from a local funding source.
+2 intermediate source Describes the specific type of revenue from an intermediate funding source.
+3 state source Describes the specific type of revenue from a state funding source.
+4 federal source Describes the specific type of revenue from a federal funding source.
+5 revenue other source Describes the specific type of revenue from other funding sources.
+6 equitybalance sheet equity Equity accounts such as fund balance and retained earnings.
+7 balance sheet liability Current liabilities and long-term liabilities.
+8assetbalance sheet asset Current assets and capital assets.